 Mount your handrail

+Position your handrail over the brackets, ensuring it covers each stair corner.
 Next, use your brackets to mark the drill holes on the underside of your handrail - this is where you will firmly attach it to your brackets.

 Now, lay the handrail on a flat surface with the marked side facing upwards, preferably on a workbench and drill the marked holes into the rail.

 Once drilled, line the handrail along the wall brackets and screw it into place.
-Here you should then drill and screw the missing bracket holes that you left earlier so it is firmly secured to the wall and can’t be moved.
+Here, you should then drill and screw the missing bracket holes that you left earlier so it is firmly secured to the wall and can't be moved.
+Then, your installation should be complete!

-Why choose Stair Crazy for stair parts?
+Why choose Stair Crazy?

 If you're looking for a beautiful new oak handrail or anything from new treads and spindles, we have you covered.
 Our stair parts shop provides high-quality products at a reasonable price, as well as prompt delivery, so no project remains unfinished for long.